Internal FAQ Software for Employees (Boost Productivity)

 1. Faster Onboarding

-New employees can find answers to common questions instantly—from "How do I request time off?" to "What's our expense policy?" to "Who do I contact for IT support?"
+New employees can find answers to common questions quickly from "How do I request time off?" to "What's our expense policy?" to "Who do I contact for IT support?"
 This significantly reduces onboarding time and frees up managers from answering repetitive questions.
+Gallup has reported that only 12% of employees feel their company does onboarding well, and those who do are nearly three times more likely to say they have the best possible job.
+A centralized FAQ gives new hires the clarity and support that drive those outcomes.

 2. Reduced Interruptions